axibase/atsd/administration/ssl-ca-signed.md

-# Installing CA-signed Certificate Files into ATSD
+# Installing CA-signed Certificate

 ## Overview

 The following instructions assume that you have obtained the following files from a certificate authority:

-* `example.crt` - SSL Certificate for the DNS name where ATSD is running
+* `example.crt` - SSL сertificate for the DNS name where ATSD is running
-* `example.key` - SSL Certificate Key File
+* `example.key` - SSL сertificate key file
-* `example.ca-bundle` - Intermediate SSL Certificates
+* `example.ca-bundle` - Intermediate SSL сertificates

 ## Combine the Chained Certificates

-Combine the SSL Certificate for the DNS name and intermediate SSL Certificates into one file.
+Combine the SSL сertificate for the DNS name and intermediate SSL сertificates into one file.

 ```bash
 cat example.crt intermediate.crt [intermediate2.crt]... rootCA.crt > cert-chain.txt